 - MSN Research Guidebook

 The online Master of Science in Nursing (MSN) at Davenport University offers an advanced level of graduate study expanding on the knowledge, skills, and competencies acquired at the baccalaureate or entry-level nursing education program.
 The Master of Science in Nursing prepares post-licensure baccalaureate registered nurses in the advanced nursing role.
 The curriculum for this program reflects the Essentials of Master’s Education in Nursing (AACN, 2011) and the Outcomes and Competencies for Graduates of Master’s Programs in Nursing (National League for Nursing, 2010).

 Length of Program:

-- MSN (39 Credits) delivered part-time or full-time
+- Generalist role (37 Credits) delivered part-time or full-time